About Gavin

 ― J.S.
 Bach

-In 2020, he assumed the role of Distinguished Artist-in-Residence at the Harvard Historical Society in Harvard, MA, a position he held until the commencement of his college studies.
-Notably, Gavin’s involvement was instrumental in preserving and disseminating the over 150-year-old George Stevens organ under the society's care.
-Aside from performing, Gavin is very involved in historic organ preservation and is actively working on several different fundraising projects for instruments around the Commonwealth.
-He is an active member of both the American Guild of Organists and the Organ Historical Society.
+From 2020-2022, Gavin was the Artist-in-Residence at the Harvard Historical Society where he was instrumental in preserving and disseminating the over 150-year-old George Stevens organ under the society's care.
+Gavin is very involved in the historical organ preservation scene, and is actively working on several fundraising projects for instruments across the Commonwealth.
+He is an active member of both the American Guild of Organists and the Organ Historical Society, and is on the board of directors for the Organ Festival of Worcester.